bestit/flagception-bundle/README.md

 Step 4: Stashes
 -------------------------
 You do not need to set all features in your config.yml.
-You can use stash services which return active features.
+You can use stash services for checking if a feature is active or not.
 This bundle include two stashes:

 __ConfigStash__:
-Returns active features from your config.yml.
+Check the active state against your config.yml.

 __CookieStash__:
-Returns active features from your current cookie.
+Check the active state against your cookie.
 Example: If you set a cookie with the name `your_feature_toogle_name` and the value `feature_abc,feature_456`, both features will be active - even if the features are inactive the config.
+You can define the cookie name and separator in your config.yml.

 You can add your own stash.
 Just implement the `StashInterface` and add the tag `best_it_feature_toggle.stash`.
 You can add the "priority" attribute to control which stash should be asked first (high to low).
 Example: